 Drafts and Apple Notes are 2 popular apps exclusively for Mac and iOS.

-But which one should you choose?
-What’s the difference?
+But which one should you choose, and what’s the difference?

-I have been a Drafts user since 2019.
-And obviously used Apple Notes, too, as it ships natively with every Apple device.
+I have been a Drafts user since 2019, and used Apple Notes for many years as it ships natively with every Apple device.

 And in this article, I’m going to give you a full showdown on which app is most appropriate for your use case.

 Things you can do in Drafts and not in Apple Notes